re:publica 26

 As a volunteer in the Tech Team, you will either support our technicians in setting up the festival network, the streaming infrastructure or laying the power cables, or you will be involved in data management during the festival for our service provider wecap.
 With the latter, you will be walking around a lot to collect media at the various stages.

-TINCON Berlin, the youth conference for the digital society, will also take place from 26 to 28 May.
+TINCON Berlin, the youth conference for the digital society, will also take place from 18 to 20 May at the same venue.
 At TINCON, everything revolves around the topics of young people growing up digitally.
 The programme is divided into many areas: Games, Net Policy & Code, Media Literacy, Science & Education, Music & Lifestyle, as well as Activism and you will take on a variety of tasks such as accreditation, workshop support, set-up and dismantling, stage assistance, and hospitality.

 We have various workshop spaces spread across the event site, in which several workshops are offered each day by different workshop organisers.
 Your task will be to be available as a contact person for one of these spaces and to help the workshop organisers with the preparation and clean-up work.